IgniteUI/material-icons-extended/README.md

 ### Scope

-Initially we launch 230 icons distributed in 5 categories:
+This package includes 220+ icons distributed in 5 categories:

 - Finance
 - Health